 Despite increasing numbers of us choosing to stream our favourite shows on a laptop or tablet, statistics show that we’re not ready to give up our TVs just yet (in 2014, for example, the average American watched a massive 35 hours of TV per week!)
 With this in mind, it makes sense to pick the TV that will use the least energy and save us the most money – and it’s really not difficult to do so.
 First, check out Alinta Energy’s guide to picking the right size TV for your home.

-Then, consider what kind of TV you want (LED screens are the most efficient technology currently available on the mainstream market) and be sure to check efficiency labels before you buy.
+Then, discover more and consider what kind of TV you want (LED screens are the most efficient technology currently available on the mainstream market) and be sure to check efficiency labels before you buy.
 Take a look at these Bosch Cooktops that may look amazing in your kitchen.
 Once you have your new TV, look at whether your brightness levels need adjusting (factory settings are often brighter than they need to be) and always remember to switch off – not onto standby – when you’re not using it.